TL;DR — Indexification vs IndexBolt

 Why people look for Indexification alternatives

-- $17.97/month subscription regardless of usage — pay even if you submit zero URLs
+- $17.97/month subscription regardless of usage — no pause or idle option

-- Website still on HTTP (not HTTPS) — an ironic oversight for an SEO tool
+- Website still on HTTP (not HTTPS) in 2026 — ironic for an SEO tool

-- Inno Coders support forum has threads asking "Is Indexification still working?" — even their own users question it
+- Own support forum has unanswered threads asking "Is Indexification still working?"

 Indexification Pricing vs IndexBolt